Zac-HD/hypofuzz/notes/precis.md

 # Company description
-I intend to but have not yet formed a company for this venture, and am seeking professional advice on the corporate structure I should use.

-I (Zac Hatfield-Dodds) will be the sole director, 2/3 shareholder, and responsible for both technical and business execution.
-I expect to be the sole regular contributor for at least the next two years.
+I have formed a company, "ZHD Technologies Pty Ltd", to run the operations for this venture, while retaining all intellectual property in my own name.
+I am the sole member (shareholder) and director of the company, and expect to be the sole regular contributor to the business and product for at least the next two years.

-The remaining 1/3 share is for David MacIver, the UK-based founder of the open source project Hypothesis (I am the 'second author'; there are ~200 few-time contributors).
-HypoFuzz is very tightly linked to Hypothesis - David may eventually join the company full-time, but over the medium term will contribute his expertise in developing the technology, as well as continuing to maintain Hypothesis, and promote both use of HypoFuzz and the ongoing health of their integration.
+In the "growing" scenario (below), David MacIver may join the company.
+David founded the open source Hypothesis project (I am the 'second author'; there are ~200 few-time contributors) which HypoFuzz is based on.
+In the meantime, he will occasionally contribute his expertise in developing the technology, continue to maintain Hypothesis, and promote both use of HypoFuzz and the ongoing health of their integration.

-The details are still under discussion, but will obviously need to be agreed in writing.

 ## Intellectual property